natey416/SlimeBolt-Tracker/README.md

 <img src=".\images\IRL_ISO.jpg" height="200"><img src=".\images\IRL_ISO_Filled.jpg" height="200"><img src=".\images\IRL_TOP_Parts.jpg" height="200">

+## The Rationale

 I've never been a big fan of snap fits in 3d prints.
 Maybe its because I take my things apart to often...
 With this design, you are free to disassemble and peek at your tracker's guts every now and then.
 You could swap the faceplates with new designs or labels.
 Whatever your heart desires!

+### Battery Disconnect

+This design incorporates a battery disconnect switch.
+The ProMicro's deep sleep functionality is good, but I am not a very trusting person.
+I have had a few of my slimes drop below 3.0V in this mode, potentially damaging the batteries.
+The switch guarantees the tracker is turned off with no current from the ProMicro.

+If you do choose to store your trackers for more than a week, it is recommended by many hobbyists to discharge the tracker to 3.7v-3.8v.
+This is considered "storage" voltage.
+At this state, the battery can sit for a very long time with minimal internal losses.

+## Printing

 For one tracker, you must print one [Bolt-Base](3d-files\Bolt-Base.step) and one of any lid design: [Blank](3d-files\Bolt-Lid-Blank.step), [Large Logo](3d-files\Bolt-Lid-Large-Logo.step) or, [Small Logo](3d-files\Bolt-Lid-Small-Logo).